Theta cycles and the Beilinson--Bloch--Kato conjectures: Relation to -functions and Selmer groups

-The complex case is similarly reduced to \cite[Theorem 1.8]{LL2}; the fact that $\lan \ ,\ \ran^{\iota}$ is well-defined on Theta cycles follows from the definitions and \cite[Proposition 6.10 (3)]{LL}. \end{proof} Part 2 of Theorem \ref{main} is then an immediate consequence of Theorem \ref{ht f}.
-For a beautiful exposition of some key aspects of the proofs of the height formulas in \cite{LL, LL2, DL}, see \cite{Chao}.
+The complex case is similarly reduced to \cite[Theorem 1.8]{LL2}.
+As $\rho$ is crystalline at all $w\vert p$, the representations $\Pi_{w}$, $\sg_{w}$, $\pi_{w}$ are unramified, so that we can take representatives $(f, \vphi, \phi; f', \vphi', \phi')$ of $\lm, \lm'\neq 0$ that are fixed by a maximal hyperspecial $K_{p}^{\circ}$.
+Then the fact that $\lan \ ,\ \ran^{\iota}$ is well-defined on Theta cycles follows from the definitions and \cite[Proposition 6.10 (3)]{LL}. \end{proof} Part 2 of Theorem \ref{main} is then an immediate consequence of Theorem \ref{ht f}.
+For a beautiful exposition of some key aspects of the proofs of the formulas in \cite{LL, LL2, DL}, see \cite{Chao}.

 The proof of Theorem \ref{ht f} suggests that from the point of view of height formulas, Theta cycles offer no material advantage over previous constructions.
 This is not so from the point of view of Euler systems, as we explain next.